ecshreve/portfolio/README.md

 # portfolio

-This is a personal website I build for fun as a Rect Application.
+This is a personal website I build for fun as a React Application.

 ## Overview